vradarserver/standing-data/README.md

 # Standing Data

-This repository holds CSV files built from the aviation data stored by the SDM site and used by Virtual Radar Server.
+This repository holds CSV files built from the aviation data submitted by Virtual Radar Server users to the SDM site.

 ## Pull Requests